 In 2018, Michael released an album of original songs, One River (Wolfe Island Records, 2018), co-produced with Hugh Christopher Brown.
 Since then, One River has performed at intentional venues in the US and Canada, including the Kripalu Center for Health and Yoga, Esalen, Urban Zen, and the Hero’s Journey Foundation.

-Michael earned a BS from Northwestern University, where he studied theater and literature, and an MFA in creative writing at the New School.
+Michael earned a BS from Northwestern University, where he studied theater and literature, and an MFA in creative writing from the New School.
 He lives in Tarrytown, New York, where he reads poetry for The Westchester Review and serves on the board of the Hudson Valley Writers Center.

 Michael Quattrone’s poems are impressively various.
 Some younger poets paint themselves into a corner, following one mentor or school without having sampled enough of the field.
 Quattrone is his own man, and the proof is that his poems embrace such a wide range of impulses, forms, tones, and subjects.
 He may derive one poem from a newspaper article, another from the elaboration of a trope, a third from the structure of an inventory.